XtraDB Performance Improvements for I/O-Bound Highly-Concurrent Workloads¶

 When the LRU manager thread (or a single page LRU flush by a query thread) finally produces a free page, it is starved from putting it on the buffer pool free list as it must acquire the buffer pool free list mutex too.
 However, being one thread in up to hundreds, the chances of a prompt acquisition are low.

-This is addressed by delegating all the LRU flushes to the to the LRU manager thread, never attempting to evict a page or perform a LRU single page flush by a query thread, and introducing a backoff algorithm to reduce buffer pool free list mutex pressure on empty buffer pool free lists.
+This is addressed by delegating all the LRU flushes to the LRU manager thread, never attempting to evict a page or perform an LRU single page flush by a query thread, and introducing a backoff algorithm to reduce buffer pool free list mutex pressure on empty buffer pool free lists.
 This is controlled through a new system variable innodb_empty_free_list_algorithm.

-legacy option is set, server will use the upstream algorithm and when
+legacy option is set, server uses the upstream algorithm and when

 backoff is selected, Percona implementation will be used.

 Percona Server for MySQL 5.7.10-3 has introduced a true multi-threaded LRU flushing.
 In this scheme, each buffer pool instance has its own dedicated LRU manager thread that is tasked with performing LRU flushes and evictions to refill the free list of that buffer pool instance.
 Existing multi-threaded flusher no longer does any LRU flushing and is tasked with flush list flushing only.

 This has been done to address the shortcomings of the existing MySQL 5.7 multi-threaded flusher: